 The Beginner's Guide to Delaware LLCs

-Basic Summary of Delaware LLC Benefits
+The Benefits of a Delaware LLC

-- Delaware is the leading incorporation state in part because it has a separate Court of Chancery, which handles corporate law cases quickly and with more expertise than the general courts in most states.
-This means that disputes are easier to handle because there is more than a century of established case law that is relatively friendly to businesses.
+Delaware is the leading incorporation state in part because it has a separate Court of Chancery, which handles corporate law cases quickly and with more expertise than the general courts in most states.
+It means that disputes are easier to handle because there is more than a century of established case law that is relatively friendly to businesses.

-- There are very low costs involved in forming most standard Delaware LLCs.
+There are very low costs involved in forming most standard Delaware LLCs.
 The actual filings fees with the Secretary of State are roughly $250 plus an on-going annual fees are less than $150 per year for a small company.

-A Delaware LLC Provides Strong Contract Protections
+Strong Contract Protections

 You may already know that the LLC operating agreement is the contract that governs the company’s operations.
 The great thing is that the Delaware Limited Liability Company Act governs a Delaware LLC, providing a firm legal foundation.

 Except as provided in a limited liability company agreement, a member is obligated to a limited liability company to perform any promise to contribute cash or property or to perform services, even if the member is unable to perform because of death, disability or any other reason.

 If a member does not make the required contribution of property or services, the member is obligated at the option of the limited liability company to contribute cash equal to that portion of the agreed value (as stated in the records of the limited liability company) of the contribution that has not been made.

-The foregoing option shall be in addition to, and not in lieu of, any other rights, including the right to specific performance, that the limited liability company may have against such member under the limited liability company agreement or applicable law.”
+The foregoing option shall be in addition to, and not in lieu of, any other rights, including the right to specific performance, that the limited liability company may have against such member under the limited liability company agreement or applicable law.